Courses

 SPAN 308 — Readings in Latin American Lit

-A thematic examination of Latin American literature from Colonial times to the present day.
-Through representative readings from the rich variety of Hispanic cultures in Latin America, including South and Central America, the Caribbean, and U.S. Latinx culture, the course teaches students to analyze primary and secondary sources related to a theme of the instructor's choosing as well as to contextualize representative primary texts' significance within Latin American culture and enhance their writing and speaking skills.
+A thematic examination of Latin American literature from pre-Columbian times to the present day.
+Through representative readings from the rich variety of Hispanic cultures in Latin America, including South and Central America, the Caribbean, and U.S. Latinx culture, the course teaches students to analyze primary and secondary sources related to a theme of the instructor's choosing as well as to contextualize representative primary texts' significance within Latin American culture, enhancing their writing and speaking skills.
 Selected themes have included Fantasy and Reality, Borders, Power, and Protest Literature.
-A semester of Readings is a prerequisite to 400-level literature courses.
 Conducted in Spanish.

 Prerequisite: Span 305 or equivalent.